medienlampe/medienlampe/README.md

 ```

 ###### 🔭 I’m currently working on...
-...the Cluster Book, responsible to support the amazing people developing the booking step as well as post booking services of [ab-in-den-urlaub.de](https://ab-in-den-urlaub.de) as a Senior Engineering Manager at [Invia Travel Germany GmbH](https://invia.de)<br/>
+...the Clusters Book and App, responsible to support the amazing people developing the booking step as well as post booking services of [ab-in-den-urlaub.de](https://ab-in-den-urlaub.de) and its iOS and Android apps as a Senior Engineering Manager at [Invia Travel Germany GmbH](https://invia.de)<br/>
 ...several private projects for my [Star Citizen Organization](https://rheinland.space) and myself
 ###### ❤️ I love...
 ...photography, history, technology and philosophy<br/>
 ...music in general, mostly Metal, Rock, Goth, Electronica and especially [Ghost](https://ghost-official.com/), [Aurelio Voltaire](https://voltaire.net/) and [VNV Nation](https://vnvnation.com/)
 ###### 🌱 I’m interested in ...
-...always developing further in regards to the agile mindset, nonviolent communication and servant leadership<br/>
+...always developing further in regards to the agile mindset, nonviolent communication, radical candor and servant leadership<br/>
-...DIY; sewing, making and repairing stuff<br/>
+...DIY; creating, realizing and repairing stuff<br/>
 ...learning as much as possible by jumping in too many (and sometimes avoidable) rabbitholes 🙈
 ###### 💬 Ask me about...
 ...anything, really - I try to be as transparent and open as possible.
 ###### 🙊 Languages...
-...I speak the most are German and English with a little bit of rather bad French
+...I speak the most are German and English with a little bit of rather bad French and curses in at least ten languages.
 ###### 😄 My pronouns are...
 ...they/them preferably, but he/him and she/her are also absolutely fine
 ###### ⚡ A fun fact about me is...